pedropberger/code-misc/README.md

-Misc code, for diferent projects and tests
+Misc code, from diferent projects and tests